 Of all the Lake Macquarie beaches, Blacksmiths Beach is considered the most family-friendly.
 Located at the southern end of a long stretch of coastline, Blacksmiths Beach is an east-facing patrolled beach.
 Due to the breakwall, it enjoys calmer conditions than neighbouring beaches.
 Blacksmiths Beach is home to the Swansea Belmont Surf Lifesaving Club.
 Council lifeguards patrol Blacksmiths Beach annually from the September/October school holidays through to April.

 Grannies’ Pool at Blacksmiths is one of Lake Macquarie’s most popular sheltered swimming spots.
 Accessible via Blacksmiths Beach, Grannie’s Pool is a tidal pool that faces the Swansea Channel.
-A new level pathway and platform provides accessibility to all users, including strollers and wheelchairs.
+A new level pathway and platform provides access to all users, including strollers and wheelchairs.
 Grannies’ Pool recommended for kids under 5.